-A paving stone patio is the more affordable option if you’re thinking about your costs now, as well as maintenance costs in the future.
-Installing a patio can be easier, given that you often will not need to get building permits, and might be able to do yourself without specialty tools.
-Another added perk of porcelain tile, concrete pavers, or natural flagstone patios are that they offer a non-combustible area to place a firepit, or offer the safety of being a fire-break from your home.
+A paving stone patio is a more affordable option if you’re thinking about your costs now, as well as maintenance costs in the future.
+Installing a patio can be easier, given that you often will not need to get building permits, and might be able to do it yourself without specialty tools.
+Another added perk of porcelain tile, concrete pavers, or natural flagstone patios is that they offer a non-combustible area to place a firepit or offer the safety of being a fire-break from your home.

 Maintenance and Lifespan